 6. Preferred Communication Channel

-This is an operational customer service metric that has organizational implications.
+This is an operational customer service metric that has huge organizational implications.
 It effectively tells you about the general preferences of your customers.
-For example, the majority of customers in the US prefer using direct phone calls when they face problems with a service.

 According to a research by eConsultancy, US consumers prefer support from the following channels: Phone support (61%), email (60%), Live Chat (57%), online knowledge base (51%), “click-to-call” support automation (34%).